vuejs/vue-migration-helper/README.md

 vue-migration-helper
 # scan all files in specific sub-directories
 vue-migration-helper src folder-a folder-b
+# scan a specific file or files
+vue-migration-helper src/app.vue
 ```

 When you want to update, just run the install again: